thelia/thelia.github.io/en/documentation/loop/document.md

 type: document
 arguments :
     - {name: "id", description: "A single or a list of document ids.", example: "id=\"2\", id=\"1,4,7\""}
     - {name: "category", description: "a category identifier.
-The loop will return this category's documents", example: "category=\"2\""}
+The loop will return this category's documents", example: "category=\"2\"", mandatory: "double"}
     - {name: "product", description: "a product identifier.
-The loop will return this product's documents", example: "product=\"2\""}
+The loop will return this product's documents", example: "product=\"2\"", mandatory: "double"}
     - {name: "folder", description: "a folder identifier.
-The loop will return this folder's documents", example: "folder=\"2\""}
+The loop will return this folder's documents", example: "folder=\"2\"", mandatory: "double"}
     - {name: "content", description: "a content identifier.
-The loop will return this content's documents", example: "content=\"2\""}
+The loop will return this content's documents", example: "content=\"2\"", mandatory: "double"}
     - {name: "brand", description: "a brand identifier.
-The loop will return this brand's documents", example: "brand=\"2\""}
+The loop will return this brand's documents", example: "brand=\"2\"", mandatory: "double"}
     - {
         name: "source", description: "", example: "source=\"category\"",
         expected_values: [